Placenta Previa: What Is It and What to Do?

 How Can I Find Out if I Have Placenta Previa?

-Should you have placenta previa, it will show up during your usual prenatal checkups or a second trimester ultrasound.
-To be certain or to get a more thorough diagnosis, your doctor may also need to do a transvaginal ultrasound, using a wand-like device placed inside the vagina.
+Should you have placenta previa, it will show up during your usual prenatal checkups or a second-trimester ultrasound.
+To be certain or to get a more thorough diagnosis, your provider may also need to do a transvaginal ultrasound, using a wand-like device placed inside the vagina.

-Should your doctor suspect or notice any signs of placenta previa, then he may do additional conventional or 3D ultrasounds to determine the precise location of the placenta and assess whether it can resolve itself over the course of your pregnancy.
+Should your provider suspect or notice any signs of placenta previa, then they may do additional ultrasounds to determine the precise location of the placenta, whether it is low-lying, and assess whether it can resolve itself over the course of your pregnancy.

-However, if you experience any heavy bleeding during your pregnancy, see your doctor or go to the hospital immediately.
+However, if you experience any heavy bleeding during your pregnancy, see your healthcare provider or go to the hospital immediately.

-Placenta previa is rare, and if you do have it, the severity of the condition also depends on factors such as your and your baby's health; how far along your pregnancy is; the position of the placenta; and to what extent it actually covers the cervix.
-Your doctor will monitor whether the placenta previa resolves itself, and, if it doesn't, he will aim to get you as close to full term as possible.
+If you do have placenta previa, the severity of the condition may depend on factors such as your and your baby’s health; how far along your pregnancy is; the position of the placenta; and to what extent it actually covers the cervix.
+Your healthcare provider will monitor whether the placenta previa resolves itself, which is common by weeks 32 to 35 of pregnancy.
+But if it doesn’t, they will aim to get you as close to full term as possible.

-If you're late into your pregnancy and you still have placenta previa, a c-section may be required.
-If your placenta lies in a low position, but doesn't cover the cervix, you may be able to have a vaginal birth, but talk this through with your doctor.
+If you’re late into your pregnancy and you still have placenta previa, a c-section may be required.
+If your placenta lies in a low position but doesn’t cover the cervix, you may be able to have a vaginal birth, but talk this through with your healthcare provider.

 In any case, the most important thing you need to do is take care of yourself, rest as much as possible, and avoid any activities that may trigger bleeding, like exercise.

 There is no need to worry about placenta previa.
-It's a rare condition, and even if your doctor diagnoses you with it or you show placenta previa signs, there is a good chance it will go away by itself.
-And if it doesn't resolve itself, your doctors can manage the condition so both you and your baby are safe and healthy.
+It’s a rare condition, and even if your healthcare provider diagnoses you with it or you show placenta previa signs, there is a good chance it will go away by itself.
+And if it doesn’t resolve itself, your provider can manage the condition so both you and your baby are safe and healthy.